OOF2510/simp-bot/README.md

 s!info - Info about the bot and server

-s!invite - sends the bot's invite link
+s!invite - Sends the bot's invite link

+s!math - Does some math that you specify

-s!nobroadcast - disable broadcasts for your server
+s!nobroadcast - Disable broadcasts for your server

 s!ping - Pings the bot